 Are you bothered by chronic low back pain?
-If so, you may be able to participate in a research study to find out if group mindfulness meditation sessions can help people reduce their chronic low back pain.
-This study involves attending eight weekly sessions and completing surveys and an interview.
-Study sessions can take place in person or by video.
+You may be able to participate in a research study to find out if group mindfulness meditation sessions, coordinated with your primary care provider, can help reduce chronic low back pain.
+This study involves surveys, an interview, and monthly virtual visits.
+Some participants will also attend weekly online group sessions.
 Compensation is provided.

 COULD THIS STUDY BE RIGHT FOR YOU?